magpie-ea/magpie-site/experiments/06config.markdown

 ```

 For the minimal template, we will only use the `debug` deployment method, which shows the final data as a table on the screen.
 This is the format in which you would get your data as a `*.csv` file if you would submit your data to a, say, crowd-sourcing platform or the _babe server app.
-How to do this is introduced in the [next section on deployment methods](deployment.html) and elaborated on in the [docs](../docs/).
+How to do this is introduced in the [data collection section](../datacollection/overview.html).